yingboli/QiangHomepage/content/_index.md

 I have successfully developed and delivered a variety of courses at both undergraduate and graduate levels, including Spreadsheet Modeling and Analytics, Statistics and Data Analysis,  Decision Models, Operations Management, Sourcing and Supplier Management, Logistics Management.
 I am a finalist for Jindal Faculty of the Year (Graduate).
 I also serve on multiple doctoral dissertation committees.
 My PhD students' research has been recognized by the prestigious Jeff McGill Student Paper Award by INFORMS Revenue Management & Pricing Section.

-I am currently an Associate Editor of *M&SOM* and regularly serve as judges for paper competitions, review panels of research grant proposals, referees of leading academic journals, professional conference organizers, and session chairs.
+I am currently an Associate Editor of *M&SOM* and *Operations Research*.
+I regularly serve as judges for paper competitions, review panels of research grant proposals, referees of leading academic journals, professional conference organizers, and session chairs.
 I am the recipient of *Management Science* and *M&SOM* Meritorious Service Awards.
 I also have extensive experience interacting with business leaders such as C.H.
 Robinson, Orora, ScanSource, Textron Aviation, and Target.

 <!-- Default Statcounter code for My Homepage
 shouqiangwang.netlify.app -->